ellysh/video-game-bots/ClickerBots/example.md

     endif
 endfunc
 ```
 `PosX` and `PosY` coordinates are an approximate position of the HP bar in Target Window.
 The `0x871D18` parameter matches to a red color of a full HP bar and it will be used by a searching algorithm. `FFBestSpot` function performs searching of pixels with the specified color over all game screen.
-Therefore, HP bar in the player's Status Window will be detected if the HP bar in the Target Window has not been found.
+Therefore, HP bar in the player's Status Window will be detected if the HP bar in the Target Window is not found.
 There is an extra checking of the resulting coordinates that are returned by `FFBestSpot` function.
 It allows to distinguish Target Window and Status Window.
 The checking is performed by comparing a resulting X coordinate (`coords[0]`) with maximum (`MaxX`) and minimum (`MinX`) allowed values.
 Also the same comparison of Y coordinate (`coords[0]`) with maximum (`MaxY`) value is performed to distinguish Target Window and Shortcut Panel.
 Values of all coordinates are depended on a screen resolution and a position of the game window.
 You should adopt it to your screen configuration.

 Also `LogWrite` function is called here to trace each conclusion of the `IsTargetExist` function.
 It can help you to check a correctness of the specified coordinates and a color value.

 We can use new `IsTargetExist` function both in `SelectTarget` and `Attack` functions.
 It checks a success of the monster select in the `SelectTarget` that helps to avoid first assumption of the blind bot.
-Also it is possible to check if a monster has been killed with the same `IsTargetExist` function to avoid the second assumption.
-If the function has returned `False` value it means that there are no pixels with the color equal to full HP bar in the Target Window.
+Also it is possible to check, has a monster been killed with the same `IsTargetExist` function to avoid the second assumption.
+If the function returns `False` value, there are no pixels with the color equal to full HP bar in the Target Window.
 In other words, the HP bar of a target is empty and the monster has died.

 This is a resulting script with [`AnalysisBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/Lineage2Example/AnalysisBot.au3) name:
 ```AutoIt